aurimas13/Revenue-Forecast/README.md

 # Results

 The repository includes a comparison of the ARIMA, LSTM, and Prophet models' performance in terms of MSE, MAE, MAPE, and RMSE.
 The comparison in the Jupyter notebooks will help you decide which model is best suited for your revenue forecasting needs.
 Default chosen is ARIMA model for both Daily and Monthly reevenue forecasts.

+The prediction results may vary depending on the data used for training and forecasting.
+The example values provided for GET and POST requests are based on the provided data, and you may see different results when using your own data.

+Make sure to replace the example values in the documentation with the actual values when using your data.

 # Contributing